kristophjunge/zerk/README.md

 }
 ```

-Create a `game.js` file inside a subdirectory named `class` under your game directory.
+Create a game class under `class/game.js` in your game directory.

 ```javascript
 zerk.define({